top of page

 • U.S. National Park Service.
 “Hopewell Culture Obsidian.”
 Accessed March 8, 2024. https://www.nps.gov/articles/000/hopewell-culture-obsidian.htm.

 • Volker, John J. “The Geometry of the Newark Earthworks.”
-Unpublished from Bradley Lepper, n.d.
+Unpublished from Bradley Lepper, 2005.
+Access is made available with permission from the author.

 bottom of page